Dental Hygiene BAS Information

 Non-GPA-Bearing Courses:

 These courses are not used in scoring your application.
 However, they are required for admission to the program.
-These courses may be in progress at the time of application and must be completed by the end of Winter Quarter.
+These courses may be in progress at the time of application and must be completed by the end of Winter Quarter (end of March).
 If you have classes in progress, please note that you will be required to submit an updated Official Transcript at that time (unless you are completing classes at LWTech).

 • PSYC&100 General Psychology or PSYC&200 Lifespan Psychology